Redwood Parks Conservancy (RPC) is an official nonprofit partner (or “cooperating association”) of the

-- Receive our quarterly member newsletter The Redwood Review with RPC project updates and announcements;
+- Quarterly member newsletter, The Redwood Review, with RPC project updates and announcements.

-- Receive our regular email newsletters - all about the people, the animals, the trees and projects that you support.
+- Email newsletters - all about the people, the animals, the trees and projects that you support.

-- Get priority invitations to RPC events and activities,
+- Priority invitations to RPC events and activities.

-- Receive a 15% discount at our visitor center stores, plus discounts at over 100 other park visitor center stores across the country (check here for a list [opens pdf]).
+- 15% discount at our park stores, plus discounts at over 100 other park stores across the country.
 Simply show your membership card to a sales associate in order to receive your discount.
-We will email your card to you in 10 to 15 days.

-- Receive a 15% discount anytime in our online park store by entering "RPCMember" in the coupon box at check out.
+- 15% discount anytime in our online park store by entering your exclusive membership code in the coupon box at check out.

 Message from the Director